codatio/codat-docs/docs/accounting-api/guides/bill-pay/setting-up.md

 - Configure Link to use the demo app's redirect URL
 - Install the demo app and run it on your local machine

-###  Set up the QuickBooks Online Sandbox integration
+###  Set up QuickBooks Online

-Before you can use the bill pay demo app, you first need to set up the QuickBooks Online Sandbox integration.
+Set up the QuickBooks Online Sandbox integration to access a realistic set of example bills to use with the demo app.
+Before setting up the integration, you'll need to sign up for a [QuickBooks Online](https://quickbooks.intuit.com/) account.

 :::info Why QuickBooks Online?

-We've chosen to use QuickBooks Online because it provides access to sandbox accounts payable data, like bills and bill payments, and also offers free trial accounts.
-You could use the demo app with a different Codat integration, if you prefer.
+We've chosen QuickBooks Online for this demo guide because it provides easy access to sandbox data through a free trial account.
+You can use the demo app with a different integration, such as the Codat sandbox, if you prefer.

 :::